Sigil-Ebook/Sigil/docs/Translating.md

 Updating Base Translation File
 ==============================

+NOTE: You need to delete base.ts first or it will get rebuilt in a broken manner for some reason (a bug in Qt?)

-1. Make sure the Qt project bin directory is in your path.
-For me this is: export MYQTHOME=~/Qt export PATH=${PATH}:${MYQTHOME}/5.4/clang_64/bin
+1. Make sure the Qt project "bin" directory is in your path so that the right version of "lconvert" can be found.
+For me this is:

+   export MYQTHOME=~/Qt511
+   export PATH=${PATH}:${MYQTHOME}/bin

 2. Open a terminal and change to the Sigil/src/Resource_Files/ts directory.

 3. rm base.ts

 4. Run `lupdate ../../* -ts base.ts`

-Note you need to delete base.ts first or it will get rebuilt in a broken manner for some reason (a bug in Qt?)
+5. Now manually edit the resulting base.ts file and change all of the following single numerusform tags:

+    <numerusform></numerusform>

+to be double empty numerusform tags as follows:

+    <numerusform></numerusform><numerusform></numerusform>

+so that our base.ts file will work with the much older tools used on the Transifex site.

 Naming convention